 Sidewalks and street are dangerously uneven.
 It is not unusual to have to avoid holes a few feet deep.

-Air conditioning is truly a luxury.
+Air conditioning is a luxury.
 We were lucky to have it in our bedroom.
-Not even the stores, restaurants, or the gym are air-conditioned.
+Not even stores, restaurants, or gyms are air-conditioned.

 Litter is everywhere.
 The beaches and natural sights we visited were pristine but the town was not.